Skip to Content

 A number of discounts are available as follows:

-1. Midway Magic Pass: $25 for unlimited rides Monday-Friday or 26 tickets on Saturday and Sunday
+The Midway Magic Pass is $35 for unlimited rides Monday through Friday or worth 26 tickets on Saturday and Sunday.

 Are there any hotels near The Big E?